 the good of our people.

-United Youth Empowerment Services (United Y.E.S) are the brand new brainchild of four friends who grew up together in
+United Youth Empowerment Services (United Y.E.S) is the brainchild of four friends who grew up together in

 Lewiston after being transplanted from Southern Somalia through Kenyan refugee camps to Maine.
 We are by now a group

 of twenty-something family men who share a love of multimedia production and maintain a firm commitment to helping our

 community.
 Along with four young women who have recently joined our Board of Directors, we unite these twin

 passions in projects to educate our struggling youth by producing instructional yet edifying short films to be posted on social